FIVE MOST SURPRISING FINDS

 U.S. Census Bureau, Household Pulse Survey, 2020–2021

-The irony should not be lost on anyone: the same system that claims to serve Black children is losing them — because Black parents decided to serve their children better.
+The irony should not be lost on anyone.
+The same system that claims to serve Black children is losing them — because Black parents decided to serve their children better.
 The monopoly is breaking, and the monopolists are the last to understand why.

 The Numbers That Terrify the Bureaucracy

-The National Home Education Research Institute reports data the public school establishment cannot dispute:
+The National Home Education Research Institute reports data the public school establishment cannot dispute.

 Homeschool vs. Public School Test Performance